14mthalvorson/etf-screener/README.md

 TMUS	6.38%	4.52	8.44	20.01	30.46%	9.50%	-28.99%	0.89%
 AMAT	23.39%	11.69	17.51	18.51	31.57%	29.90%	-16.62%	0.87%
 ```
+After copying the data over to Excel or Google Sheets, you can easily make simple graphs of the data.
 ###### In Google Sheets:
 ![EV/EBIT Graph](EV_to_EBIT_graph.PNG)